Backtracking Bipolar Magnetic Regions to their emergence: Two groups and their implication in the tilt measurements: Results

 To objectively separate the two groups, we applied a Gaussian Mixture Model (GMM) using the angle each point makes with the horizontal axis.
-This cleanly splits the sample into ‘emerging' and ‘non-emerging’ BMRs (Figure~\ref{fig:flux_evol}b).
-Only BMRs with $\ge90\%$ probability of belonging to the growing cluster are grouped into the emerging BMR group, highlighted in blue in Figure~\ref{fig:flux_evol}a. while the red points mark the non-emerging ones, which make up ~27\% of the catalog.
+This cleanly splits the sample into ‘emerging' and ‘discarded’ BMRs.
+The latter group consists of the decaying phases of BMRs or ephemeral regions whose emerging phases are missed or bipolar structures generated from the fragmentation of parent active regions (Figure~\ref{fig:flux_evol}b).
+Only BMRs with $\ge90\%$ probability of belonging to the growing cluster are grouped into the emerging BMR group, highlighted in blue in Figure~\ref{fig:flux_evol}a. while the red points mark the discarded ones, which make up ~27\% of the catalog.
 Comparison of the two groups highlights clear differences (Figure~\ref{fig:flux_evol}c–d).
 Growing BMRs typically start with low flux and show steady, rapid increases in unsigned flux ($\Phi_m$) from $T_e$ to $T_0$, along with consistent growth in footpoint separation.
-Non-emerging BMRs often begin with higher flux and does not increase it significantly over the period of their detection.
-Eventually, their flux distribution remains smaller at $T_0$ (as seen from Figure~\ref{fig:flux_evol}(a)) or at matured phase compared to the flux distribution of emerging BMRs.
-The footpoint separation of these non-emerging BMRs also shows a distinct evolution.
+Discarded BMRs often begin with higher flux which does not increase significantly over the period of their detection because many of them are the decaying BMRs and the ephemeral regions whose flux do not grow appreciably during the tracking period.
+Eventually, their flux distribution remains smaller at $T_0$ (as seen in Figure~\ref{fig:flux_evol}(a)) or in the matured phase compared to the flux distribution of emerging BMRs.
+The footpoint separation of these discarded BMRs also shows a distinct evolution.
 It begins with a large value and increases slowly and irregularly.
-After manually detecting several of these non-emerging BMRs in the corresponding Intensity Continuum data (three are shown in \Fig{sfig:IC}) we find that they are not visible as sunspots.
+After manually detecting several of these discarded BMRs in the corresponding intensity Continuum data (three are shown in \Fig{sfig:IC}) we find that they are not visible as sunspots.
 All these properties strongly suggest that they arise from remnant or decaying flux rather than fresh emergence from the convection zone, consistent with our case studies.
 The emerging group/blue points in Figure~\ref{fig:flux_evol}, representing genuine emergences, formed the working sample analyzed separately in \citet{sreedevi25a}, where we showed robust Joy's law, starting the time of emergence $T_e$.
-In this article, we concentrate on the red/non-emerging group and how their presence effect the trends of properties of BMRs.
+In this article, we concentrate on the red/discarded group and how their presence affects the properties of BMRs.